Interprovincial migration in Canada: Literacy

 Literacy used to be a significant indicator of interprovincial migration in Canada in the late 19th and early 20th century.
 Anglophone Canadians who could read were more likely to move than their illiterate counterparts.
 For Francophone Quebeckers, however, this was the opposite, as literate unilingual Francophones were more likely to stay in Quebec than illiterate unilingual Francophones.
 Literacy had, however, no effect on the likelihood of migration of bilingual Quebeckers.

 Provincial level

 Alberta

 Over the past five decades, Alberta has had the highest net increase from interprovincial migration of any province.
 However, it typically experiences population decline during economic downturns, as it did during the 1980s.
-Oil is the main industry driving interprovincial migration to Alberta, as many Canadians move to Alberta to work on the oil fields.
+Oil is the main industry driving interprovincial migration to Alberta, as many Canadians move to Alberta to work in the oil fields or spin-off sectors.
 Interprovincial migration to Alberta rises and drops dependent of the price of oil.
-There was a dramatic reduction after the 2014 drop in oil prices, only recovering in 2021-22.
+There was a dramatic reduction after the 2014 drop in oil prices, however, it dramatically recovered starting in 2021-22 and reached historic highs thereafter.